-The following Competition guidance note Produced in partnership with Kingsley Napley provides comprehensive and up to date legal information covering:
+The following Competition practice note Produced in partnership with Kingsley Napley provides comprehensive and up to date legal information covering:

 The creation of the Competition and Market Authority (CMA) was accompanied by a radical change in the element of the criminal cartel offence the prosecuting authorities must prove to convict directors and officers.